sakurai-youhei/proxy.py-uxspoilers-plugin/README.md

 }
 ```

-Or you can configure your browser's PAC URL with `http://ip-of-your-proxy:8899/wpad.dat`.
+Or you may configure your browser's PAC URL with `http://ip-of-your-proxy:8899/wpad.dat`.

 ## Installation